When is it OK to deduct money from your employees pay?

 Employers often ask us if it’s OK to deduct money which they believe the employee owes to them.

-Unlawful deductions will expose you to heavy civil penalties, which range up to $10,200 for an individual and up to $51,000 for a corporation.
+Unlawful deductions will expose you to heavy civil penalties, which range up to $$630,000 for companies and $126,000 for individuals for ‘serious contraventions’ of the Fair Work Act.

 Generally, an employer can only deduct money from an employees pay if: